tdolivierth7/realworld-cicd-pipeline-project/README.md

     - Select GitHub project: Project url `Provide Your Project Repo Git URL`
         Example: https://github.com/tdolivierth7/realworld-cicd-pipeline-project.git
     - Under `Triggers` Select the box: `GitHub hook trigger for GITScm polling`
-      - NOTE: Make sure to also configure it on GitHub's side.
+      - NOTE: Make sure to also configure the Webhook on GitHub's side.
         You can find the Steps to add the Jenkins Webhook to GitHub below:

         - Adding jenkins webhook to github: